 Describing his task as a commentator on classical Latin poetry, the late Don Fowler said that he aimed “to multiply problems, not to solve them.”
 This likewise describes the task I set myself in my teaching and research.
 In the classroom, I try to lead students to close, sustained, and careful engagement with texts in ways that open up multiple meanings and create more problems than they solve.

-I regularly teach British Literature: Romanticism and After and Literary Methods, as well as seminars such as Modernist Visions and Revisions, Experimental Fiction, and Women and Modernism.
-I also participate in the HUMA program.
+I regularly teach Literary Methods and British Literature: French Revolution to the Present.
+I teach upper-division seminars such as Realism to Postmodernism and Beyond, Experimental Fiction of the 20th Century, James Joyce's Ulysses, and Animal Studies and Modern Fiction, and many others.
+I also participate in the Arts & Ideas FYE.
 In my classes, I aim to produce critical communities in which students can comfortably practice critical inquiry while honing methodological competence, writing skills, and knowledge of literary and cultural history.

 Andrew Porter is the Director of the Creative Writing Program at Trinity, where he also teaches courses in Fiction Writing.
 He is the author of two books, the short story collection, The Theory of Light and Matter (Vintage/Random House), which won the Flannery O’Connor Award for Short Fiction, and the novel, In Between Days (Alfred A. Knopf), which was a Barnes & Noble “Discover Great New Writers” selection and an IndieBound “Indie Next” selection.